 - Doing a chore that you don’t normally do

-- Exploring touch other than sexual touch
+- Exploring non-sexual touch

 - Exploring new sexual positions